Fried Okra

 Pan Fried Okra with Cornmeal

-Okra is one of those things that normally is in the background and served as a side dish.
+Okra is normally a background dish served as a side dish.
 With this crispy fried okra recipe, you can make it the start of the show, the perfect appetizer.

 Why This is the Best Recipe for Fried Okra!

-We start with raw okra because fresh okra has a delicious and unique flavor that isn’t matched in the frozen okra you buy.
-We cook this in small batches that are seasoned perfectly.
+We start with raw okra because fresh okra has a delicious and unique flavor that isn’t matched by the frozen okra you buy.
+We cook this in small batches that are perfectly seasoned.

-Your homemade fried okra will have a crispy coating that will make it the perfect side dish.
+Your homemade fried okra will have a crispy coating that makes it the perfect side dish.
 That’s why this is the best fried okra recipe.
-And this Southern fried okra is a favorite of my family.
+This Southern fried okra is a favorite of my family.
+You can purchase your okra fresh from your favorite farmer’s markets or even your favorite grocery stores.

 What Exactly Does Okra Taste Like?

-Honestly, okra is in a world of its own when it comes to vegetables.
-It has a very distinct sweet grassy flavor.
-I know you don’t hear that description often and may put you off, but don’t let it.
+Honestly, okra is in a world of its own regarding vegetables.
+It has a very distinct, sweet, grassy flavor.
+I know you don’t hear that description often, which may put you off, but don’t let it.
 It is delicious in this crispy fried okra recipe.

-To ease you a little bit, some people do compare the taste of okra to green beans or even eggplant.
-The thing that makes okra distinct is its slimy texture.
-But when it’s cooked it becomes crunchy and delicious!
+To ease your mind a little bit, some people compare the taste of okra to green beans or even eggplant.
+What makes okra distinct is its slimy texture.
+But when it’s cooked, it becomes crunchy and delicious!

 What is Fried Okra Made of?